-- Sempre Tesoro Grunt ready-to-use pigmented liquid for use on highly absorbent masonry and concrete substrates (such as brick/concrete block) prior to the application of adhesive and basecoat - Sempre Maresil Grunt polysilicate primer suitable for mineral substrates and used with Sempre Maresil Tynk.
+- Sempre Tesoro Grunt a ready-to-use pigmented liquid for use on highly absorbent masonry and concrete substrates prior to the application of adhesive and basecoat - Sempre Maresil Grunt a polysilicate primer used with Sempre Maresil Tynk

-Finishing coats
+Finishing coats(1)

-- Sempre Tesoro Tynk acrylate binder, supplied as ready-to-use paste, applied to the primer basecoat.
-Available in particle sizes of 1.5 mm, 2 mm, 2.5 mm and 3 mm - Sempre Maresil Tynk silicate-silicone binder, supplied as ready-to-use paste, applied to the primer basecoat.
-Available in particle sizes of 1.5 mm, 2 mm, 2.5 mm and 3 mm.
+- Sempre Tesoro Tynk an acrylate-based ready-to-use paste, applied to the primed basecoat.
+Available in particle sizes of 1.5, 2, 2.5 and 3 mm, with a coverage rate of 2.3, 3.0, 3.7 and 4.5 kg.m-3 respectively - Sempre Maresil Tynk a polysilicate-based ready-to-use paste, applied to the primed basecoat.
+Available in particle sizes of 1.5, 2, 2.5 and 3 mm, with a coverage rate of 2.3, 3.0, 3.7 and 4.5 kg.m-3 respectively. - (1) The thickness of the applied finish is controlled by the particle size specified.